A Letter From The Insurance Company: Reservation of Rights, Denial of Coverage & Non-Waiver Agreements

 Are Insurance Companies Legally Allowed to Send Reservation of Rights Letters?

-One landmark case involved Advantage Buildings & Exteriors, Inc. v.
-Mid-Continent Casualty Company.
-In that case, the insurer sent a reservation of rights letter outlining certain situations where they would not pay the company’s claim.
+In one landmark reservation of rights letter case, Advantage Buildings & Exteriors Inc. v.
+Mid-Continent Casualty Company, the insurer sent a reservation of rights letter outlining certain situations where they would not pay the company’s claim.

 Calling Something a “Reservation of Rights Letter” Doesn’t Make It One